-Next to Rubi's, and throughout the market, are stands selling elotes, which is corn on the cob grilled over charcoal until the kernels get spotty with caramelized goodness, then topped with a choice of condiments.
+During warmer months, you can purchase elotes, corn-on-the-cob grilled over charcoal until the kernels get spotty here and there with caramelized goodness, then topped with a choice of condiments.
 I go "con todos," and get parmesan-like cheese sprinkles, squirt of lime, chili and crema (or mayo, whatever they have).
 It's a rich yet simple street grunt, usually pretty cheap, eaten on a stick all over MSM and Mexico City.

-Notice on the grill with the elotes are tamales caseros (closed or "blind" tamales), which contain simply corn meal, are kind of sweet, and to my taste need a blast of salsa to perk them up.
+Notice on the grill with the elotes are tamales caseros (closed or "blind" tamales), which contain simply corn meal, kind of sweet, and to my taste needing a blast of salsa to perk them up.
 Of course, if you have kids in tow, this is a safe bet for a non-aggressive, non-threatening snack.